 We added a dimmer so that I can set it to whatever level I want.
 It’s really stunning and makes a statement without being over the top.

 Smart Lighting Switches

 Speaking of lighting, the whole reason we started this process is because Legrand reached out to me about their Smart Lighting product that allows homeowners to integrate light switches and outlets into your home to create a smart room or even an entire smart house.
-If that sounds like Chinese to you, don’t worry.
+If that sounds like a foreign language to you, don’t worry.
 It did to me at first too!

 Let me explain…

 We added Legrand’s Smart Lighting switches (they were super easy to install, btw) so that we can use our phones to turn on and off the lights as well as dim them from the other room or even from outside the home if we leave a light on and remember it later.
 It’s all app-based which makes it so easy!